maztohir/tmple/README.md

 ```
 <sub><sup>*Save it to `.yaml` file to your folder as `working_dir/recipe.yaml`*</sup></sub>
 Done! above yaml is what we call `recipe`, for more detail, please take a look here.
-Now, lets run your recipe!
+Now, lets run your recipe! and see the result!
 ```bash
 cd working_dir